Accessibility Tools

 Arm Your Compliance Strategy with Actionable Insights

-standing white paper booklet with a purple header titled “White Paper.”
-The cover shows a laptop displaying a banking statement and the title “The EAA Trap: Your Web Accessibility Isn’t Enough.
+A mockup of a standing white paper booklet with a purple header titled “White Paper.”
+The cover of the mockup shows a laptop displaying a banking statement and the title “The EAA Trap: Your Web Accessibility Isn’t Enough.
 How PDFs Are Becoming the Next Audit Threat,” with the Quertum logo at the bottom.

 What is Included in the White Paper?